KCNL (FM)

 KCNL (105.9 FM, "Q105.9 FM") is a radio station licensed to serve the community of Quartzsite, Arizona.
-The station is owned by Marvin Vosper and airs a classic rock format.
+The station is owned by the Marvin Vosper Estate, through licensee Dennis Vosper, Personal Representative for the Marvin Vosper Estate, and airs a classic rock format.
 It's an affiliate of the syndicated Pink Floyd program "Floydian Slip."

 The station was assigned the KCNL call letters by the Federal Communications Commission on August 30, 2013.